henrahmagix/sass-loader-newline-bug-example/README.md

 - `npm test`
 - Open `dist/app.css` and confirm the results below
-- Open `mavo.css` and see how everything is fine
+- Open `mavo-direct.css` and `mavo-imported.css` and see how everything is fine

 You might need to `npm rebuild node-sass`.